kinnala/scikit-fem/docs/listofexamples.rst

    The solution of Example 10.

-See the `source code of Example 10 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex10.py>`_ for more information.
+See the source code of :exlink:`10` for more information.

 Example 16: Legendre's equation
 -------------------------------